susuhahnml/asp-game-strategies/docs/shankar_todos.md

 ### Presentation

-1.  **TODO** make nicer visualizations with more symmetric faces
+1.  **TODO** make html table-like grids for more symmetric game visualizations

+2.  **TODO** add specific minimax and tree creation functions into base readme

-2.  **TODO** add dedicated modular html conversion functions
+3.  **TODO** add dedicated modular html conversion functions while keeping old ascii functions intact

-3.  save graphs as images, dotfiles and pickles to binary which can be used later
+4.  save graphs as images, dotfiles and pickles to binary which can be used later

 ### Monte-carlo tree search